amalgamaria/secretariat/docs/additional-resources/calendar.rst

 You will find the CHG Bioinformatics and Statistics Laboratory (BSL) calendar below.
 It includes periodic reminders of good data management practices as well as our scheduled workshops.

 .. attention:: This is a public calendar.
-Feel free to `add it`_ so that you don't miss anything!
+Feel free to `add it`_ to your own Google calendar so that you don't miss anything!

 .. raw:: html